-To summarize this section, we have seen that as long as \boldsymbol{D} satisfies the block-RIP (21) with a suitable constant, any block-k sparse vector can be perfectly recovered from its samples $\boldsymbol{y} = \boldsymbol{Dc}$ using the convex SOCP (26).
+To summarize this section we have seen that as long as D satisfies the block-RIP (21) with a suitable constant, any block-k sparse vector can be perfectly recovered from its samples $\mathbf{y} = \mathbf{D}\mathbf{c}$ using the convex SOCP (26).
 This algorithm is stable in the sense that by slightly modifying it as in (47) it can tolerate noise in a way that ensures that the norm of the recovery error is bounded by the noise level.
-Furthermore, if \boldsymbol{c} is not block k-sparse, then its best block-sparse approximation can be approached by solving the SOCP.
-These results are summarized in Table I. In the table, δ{2k} refers to the block RIP constant.
+Furthermore, if c is not block k-sparse, then its best block-sparse approximation can be approached by solving the SOCP.
+These results are summarized in Table I. In the table, $\delta{2k}$ refers to the block RIP constant.